sinse100/smart_contract_blockchain_top_tier_conference_paper/README.md

 + International Symposium on Software Testing and Analysis
 + International Conference on Software Engineering
 + CHI Conference on Human Factors in Computing Systems
++ International Conference on Dependable Systems and Networks

 ## Blockchain 101
 + [Bitcoin] Bitcoin: A Peer-to-Peer Electronic Cash System (2008)